CMMC Compliance for San Diego Defense Contractors

 Start With a Conversation About Your Specific Situation

-No standardized pricing — every engagement is scoped to your organization.
+No standardized pricing: every project is scoped to your organization.
 Reach out to discuss your timeline, current posture, and what certification preparation realistically requires.

 Many contractors assume they don’t handle Controlled Unclassified Information (CUI) until they review contract clauses like DFARS 252.204-7012.
 If your systems store, process, or transmit technical data, drawings, engineering files, or program-related documentation for DoD work, you likely fall within CMMC scope.